Shirō Ishii: Biological warfare project

-By 1927, Ishii was advocating for the creation of a Japanese bio-weapons program, and in 1928 began a two-year tour of the West where he did extensive research on the effects of biological warfare and chemical warfare developments from World War I onwards.
+By 1927, Ishii was advocating for the creation of a Japanese biological warfare program, and in 1928 began a two-year tour of the West, where he did extensive research on the development and effects of biological weapons and chemical warfare from World War I onwards.
+The extent of Ishii's travels in the West are disputed, and Ishii likely exaggerated the scale of his travels to mislead investigators; he claimed to American interrogators to have travelled to the United States and Canada, while later investigations determined that he had not visited either country.

 Ishii's travels were highly successful and helped win him the patronage of Sadao Araki, the Japanese Minister of the Army.
 Ishii also received the backing of Araki's ideological rival in the army, Major-General Tetsuzan Nagata, who was later considered Ishii's "most active supporter" at the Khabarovsk War Crime Trials.
 In January 1931, Ishii received promotion to Senior Army Surgeon, Third Class (surgeon major).
-According to Ishii's followers, Ishii was extremely loyal to the Emperor and had an "enthusiastic personality" and "daring and carefree attitude", with eccentric work habits such as working late at night in the lab after hanging out with friends at town.
+According to Ishii's followers, Ishii was extremely loyal to the Emperor Hirohito, and had an "enthusiastic personality" and "daring and carefree attitude", with eccentric work habits, such as working late at night in the lab after hanging out with friends at town.
 He was also known for his heavy drinking, womanizing and embezzling habits, which were tolerated by his colleagues.
 Ishii was described as a vehement nationalist, and this helped him gain access to the people who could provide him funds.

 In 1935, Ishii was promoted to Senior Army Surgeon, Second Class (surgeon lieutenant-colonel).
-On August 1, 1936, Ishii would be given formal control over Unit 731 and its research facilities.
-In these facilities Ishii and his men would perform experiments on live humans, including but not limited to: infecting living subjects with plague rats, forced pregnancies, vivisections (often conducted without anesthesia), and inducing frostbite and trying to cure it.
+On 1 August 1936, Ishii would be given formal control over Unit 731 and its research facilities.
 A former member of Unit 731 recalled in 1998 that when he first met Ishii in Tokyo, he was surprised at his commander's appearance: "Ishii was slovenly dressed.
 His uniform was covered with food stains and ashes from numerous cigarettes.
 His officer's sword was poorly fastened and dragged on the floor".
 However, in Manchuria, Ishii would transform into a different character: "he was dressed immaculately.
 His uniform was spotless, and his sword was tied correctly".